Winter 2021/2022 relates to the period from 18th October 2020 to 31st March 2021.

-The letter will tell you if you need to call a helpline to confirm your details - if so you will need to do this by 28 February 2019.
+The letter will tell you if you need to call a helpline to confirm your details.

-Your electricity supplier will apply the discount to your bill by the end of March 2019.
+Most electricity suppliers will apply the discount to your bill by the 31st March 2022.

 If you believe you qualify for the Warm Home Discount as part of the "core group" but do not receive a letter, then you should contact the Warm Home Discount Team on 0800 731 0214, Monday to Friday, 8:30am to 4:30pm.

-The Warm Home Discount Scheme helpline will opens from 15 October 2018.
+The Warm Home Discount Scheme helpline will open from 18th October 2021.

 Alternatively you can write to them at the address below.